citrix/CitrixCloud-ARMTemplates/CloudConnector/README.md

 Deploy a Citrix Cloud Connector to an existing Domain

+This template is in prototype.
+If it is useful to you, that is excellent.
+If it does not meet your scenarios, help us make it better or submit an issue.

 This template is designed to provision Cloud Connector instances within an availability set.
 Provide the necessary details from Citrix Cloud to link these instances to a specific Citrix Cloud Resource Location.